 - Abdominal pain

-- Hepatitis (inflammation of the liver) – cholestatic hepatitis has been found to occur in patients taking both Coumadin and ticlopidine (a drug that also helps to prevent blood clots), simultaneously
+- Hepatitis (inflammation of the liver) – cholestatic hepatitis has also been found to occur in patients taking both warfarin and ticlopidine (a drug that also helps to prevent blood clots) together

-- Vasculitis (an extreme reaction to a drug) – leads to inflammation and damage to blood vessels, primarily in the skin
+- Vasculitis (inflammation and damage to blood vessels, primarily in the skin)

 - Gas and/or bloating

 - Feeling cold or chills

 The drug works by slowing down the blood-clotting process.
 Clots form through a process involving various substances, including vitamin K. The drug decreases the amount of vitamin K in the body.
 The decrease in vitamin K prolongs the time it takes to form clots, which can decrease new clots from forming.